-How to measure bandsaw blade length, with Austin
+How to measure your bandsaw blade length, with Austin

-Our bandsaw saw blades come in a variety of lengths, widths, thicknesses, and tooth configurations.
-In order to determine bandsaw blade length for your saw, please reference our Bandsaw Blade Wizard on any of the blade pages on sawblade.com.
-If your saw or model is not in the wizard, This video will teach you how to determine bandsaw blade length.
-You will need a tape measure, marker, and some floor space.
+Here at Sawblade.com our bandsaw blades come in a variety of lengths, widths, thickness, and tooth configurations.
+In order to determine bandsaw blade length for your saw, please reference our Bandsaw Blade Wizard on any of the blade pages on the website.
+If your saw or model is not in the wizard, this video will teach you how to determine bandsaw blade length.
+All you need is a tape measure, marker, and some floor space.

 Our wood cutting band saw blades are an excellent choice for cutting a variety of all types of wood, plastic, and sizes of Steel.
 The precision ground tooth and layered heat treated tooth pattern are designed to give you extended blade life.